kavia-common/recipe-explorer-38146-38178/recipe_app_frontend/README.md

 # React + Vite

+⚠️ **Node.js version requirement:**
+This project requires **Node.js 20.19.0 or higher** due to Vite and recent crypto API requirements.
+If you see errors related to `crypto.hash` or build failures, please ensure you are running Node >= 20.19.0.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: